 Modify the text for subclause 5.1.5.7 as shown:

 In a GLK STA the MAC data plane architecture includes provision of the MAC service interface with the inclusion of a station vector to enable providing service to an 802.1AC GLK convergence function in its role-specific behavior block, as shown in Figure 5-8 (Role-specific behavior block for GLK STA).
-This block performs destination address filtering, as described in 10.2.8 (MAC data service), and provides access to the GLK convergence function and ultimately to the bridge ports for MSDUs that are not addressed to this STA.
+This block performs destination address filtering, as described in 10.2.8 (MAC data service), and provides access to the GLK convergence function and ultimately to the bridge ports.

 Replace Figure 5-8 with: